codacy/chart/docs/configuration/monitoring.md

 [Prometheus](https://prometheus.io) is an open-source systems monitoring and alerting toolkit.
-Logs can be collected using [Loki](https://grafana.com/oss/loki/), which is a horizontally-scalable, highly-available, multi-tenant log aggregation system It's data can be visualized with [Grafana](https://grafana.com), a widely used open source analytics and monitoring solution.
+Logs can be collected using [Loki](https://grafana.com/oss/loki/), which is a horizontally-scalable, highly-available, multi-tenant log aggregation system Its data can be visualized with [Grafana](https://grafana.com), a widely used open source analytics and monitoring solution.

 The following guide covers the basic installation of the components in this monitoring stack.